analytiq-hub/sigagent.github.io/machine_learning/geoff_hulten_machine_learning_course.md

   * AUC is area under curve, used for comparing performance between models.
 Operating point is point on ROC curve closest to origin.
 PR curve is same but for precision/recall.
 Update threshold to avoid drift.
 Threshold can be updated w/o having to update model.
 * 7: [Bounds and Comparing Models](https://www.youtube.com/watch?v=XJZXBAh9LBM&list=PLrQmbzbRJ5mwDinvDEJ5B-KDZlPM-sCYO&index=8)
   * [slides](https://www.livingmachinelearning.com/courses/machinelearning/slides/07%20--%20Bounds%20and%20Comparing%20Models.pptx)
+  * Goal: predict how a model will behave once deployed
+  * Central limit theorem: if you have a population with mean $$\mu$$ and standard deviation $$\sigma$$ and take sufficiently large random samples from the population with replacement , then the distribution of the sample means will be approximately normally distributed with the same mean $$\mu$$ and standard deviation $$\sigma$$.
 * 8: [Naive Bayes](https://www.youtube.com/watch?v=XJZXBAh9LBM&list=PLrQmbzbRJ5mwDinvDEJ5B-KDZlPM-sCYO&index=9)
   * [slides](https://www.livingmachinelearning.com/courses/machinelearning/slides/08%20--%20Naive%20Bayes.pptx)
   * Discriminative vs Generative modes